geerlingguy/youtube/Sponsors.md

 > Type: Equipment for test/review

 Apcsilmic sent an arm64 Dot 1 Mini PC running Windows 11 for review.

+## Apple

+> Type: Loaned equipment for test/review

+Apple provided four M3 Ultra Mac Studios to test for clustered RDMA over Thunderbolt performance in macOS 26.2, using applications like Exo.
+The Macs were provided on short term loan.

 ## Arctic